 If you still do not have full relief, try over-the-counter medicines:

 - Antacids, like Maalox, Mylanta, or Tums help neutralize stomach acid.

-- H2 blockers, like Pepcid AC, Tagamet, and Zantac, reduce stomach acid production.
+- H2 blockers, like Pepcid AC, Tagamet HB, and Axid AR reduce stomach acid production.

-- Proton pump inhibitors, like Prilosec OTC, stop nearly all stomach acid production.
+- Proton pump inhibitors, like Prilosec OTC, Prevacid 24 HR, and Nexium 24 HR stop nearly all stomach acid production.

 Get urgent medical care if:

 - You vomit material that is bloody or looks like coffee grounds.